-Looking for the best Chicago Music Festivals!?
-Well you’ve come to the right place, because I’ve compiled the best list of events, block parties, and festivals in the windy city this year!
+Looking for the best Chicago Music Festivals in 2023!?
+Well, you’ve come to the right place because I’ve compiled the best list of events, block parties, and festivals in the windy city this year!

 But this is a music festival list, so we have to be grateful to the Windy City for the introduction of jazz, soul, blues and house music.
 That’s right, it all started here, along with many other genres we all know and love!

 Music is rooted deep in Chicago and as expected, each year the city puts on a festival calendar to end all festival calendars.
 Chicago music festivals are some of the best in the world!
-From big-time events to chilled out neighborhood block parties – the tunes are all there for the taking.
+From big-time events, bbq cookouts, to chilled-out neighborhood block parties – the tunes are all there for the taking.

 My list of the best music festivals in Chicago aims to put this epic city in the musical spotlight where it belongs.